 When you order a cost segregation study from RentalWriteOff, here's exactly what happens between the moment you hit "submit" and the moment your report lands in your inbox 2 business days later.
-No black box, no marketing language — just the actual workflow.
+No black box, no marketing language, just the actual workflow.

-Step 1: Intake (your part — about 5 minutes)
+Step 1: Intake (your part, about 5 minutes)

 You submit your property through our intake form.
 The information you provide:

-- Property address — We use this to pull public records (county assessor data, tax bills) and satellite imagery.
+- Property address: We use this to pull public records (county assessor data, tax bills) and satellite imagery.

-- Renovation notes or invoices, if any — Recent renovations often create meaningful reclassification opportunities that don't show up in public records.
+- Renovation notes or invoices, if any: Recent renovations often create meaningful reclassification opportunities that don't show up in public records.

-Step 2: Engineering analysis
+Step 2: Engineering-based analysis

 This is where the actual cost segregation work happens.
 Our team: